El Hijo de Cien Caras: Personal life

-Jiménez was the brother of professional wrestler Adolfo Tapia Ibarra (L.A.
-Park) and nephew of Ramón Ibarra Banda (Super Parka), Johnny Ibarra, King Balam and Desalmado as well as the cousin of Volador Jr. the son of Ramón Ibarra.
+Jiménez was the brother of professional wrestler Adolfo Tapia Ibarra (L. A. Park) and nephew of Ramón Ibarra Banda (Super Parka), Johnny Ibarra, King Balam and Desalmado as well as the cousin of Volador Jr., the son of Ramón Ibarra.
+He was also the uncle of El Hijo de L.A.
+Park and the great-uncle of Flyer.
 His family outside of wrestling included his brothers Ulises, Alejandro, Gabriel and a sister named Georgina.
-Despite using the name "Son of Cien Caras" he was not in any way related to Cien Caras, real name Carmelo Reyes González or the González wrestling family.
+Despite using the name "Son of Cien Caras", he was not in any way related to Cien Caras (real name Carmelo Reyes González), or the Reyes wrestling family.
 Jiménez, like many other luchadores, kept his private life a secret and his real name was not a matter of public record until his death.

 Death

 In the early morning hours of November 29, 2010, Jiménez was murdered in Coyoacán, Mexico City.
 According to local officials, Jiménez and a female companion named Adela de Luna González were sitting in a car when they were approached by two unknown individuals who, without saying a word, opened fire and hit Jiménez once in the neck and Luna five times in the chest and neck, before fleeing the scene in a black Dodge Neon.
 Paramedics pronounced both Jiménez and Luna dead at the scene.
-Jiménez was survived by his wife Maria Felix Rocha and his children Alan Eustace, Edgar Adolfo, Abraham and a newborn baby girl.
+Jiménez was survived by his wife Maria Felix Rocha and his children Alan Eustace, Edgar Adolfo, Abraham and a newborn daughter.
 It was later reported that Luna, a 50-year-old nightclub owner in Mexico City, and her former husband had been investigated by the Mexico City Justice Department for "shady dealings" involving smuggling goods from China and Japan.